ashley468/cst339/activities/activity3/README.md

 ## Rest API design Report
 ### Introduction
 - This document describes the REST API document for the orders service.
-The API lets cleints retrieve a list of orders in json and xml formats, used with Spring REST controllers.
+The API lets clients retrieve a list of orders in Json and XML formats, used with Spring REST controllers.

 ### Base URL
     - http://localhost:8080/service